LinearValues/Boom-Technologies/Regulations/Justification System.md

 ----------------------------------------------------------

 ## §1 | Justification System
 Whenever a regulation has been broken without specification on what the penalty for breaking that specific regulation.
+In case if a regulation does not specify the specific penalty for breaking it, the following is a list of penalties based on the number of regulations broken.
+For every regulation broken without a penalty broken, it adds to the total amount of broken regulations of a user.

+### First regulation broken: The radical is verbally warned for